-Forfeiture petitions are filed by both state and federal courts when the government alleges that the property they want to take from you were the proceeds of unlawful activities, such as Drug Dealing, loan sharking, or any other illegal act.
+Forfeiture petitions can be filed by both state and federal courts when the government alleges that the property they want to take from you were the proceeds of unlawful activity, such as Drug Dealing, loan sharking, or any other illegal act.

 In the last ten years, Pennsylvania law enforcement has taken over $100 million in property from people in the Commonwealth.
-This was initially targeted at the “drug kingpin” who moved large amounts of cash and bought property with that cash, but has been increasingly used against people who have done nothing wrong.
+The process was initially targeted at the “drug kingpin” who moved large amounts of cash and bought property with that cash, but it has been increasingly used against people who haven’t done anything wrong.

-In the City of Philadelphia, as well as the suburban counties of Bucks, Chester, Delaware, and Montgomery counties, prosecutors will move to seize even small amounts of money for their law enforcement coffers.
+In the City of Philadelphia, and in the suburban counties of Bucks, Chester, Delaware, and Montgomery counties, prosecutors will move to seize even small amounts of money for their law enforcement coffers.
 They can seize your cash, car, or even home.
 Before prosecutors take steps to take your property, you need to consult with an attorney.

 How Can the Government Take My Property?

-The civil asset forfeiture process runs along two tracks: 1) the prosecution of the crime they allege you committed; and 2) the civil filing against you by the District Attorney’s Office.
-Usually, the civil forfeiture case will be continued, while the criminal case is defended.
+The civil asset forfeiture process follows two paths: 1) the prosecution of the crime they allege you committed; and 2) the civil filing against you by the District Attorney’s Office.
+Usually, the civil forfeiture case will be continued while the criminal case is defended.
 Even if you win the criminal case, the government can still file to take your property because the standard of law is different in civil forfeiture cases.
-This means you’re still fighting the government after a not guilty verdict on your criminal case.
+This means you’re still fighting the government after a “not guilty” verdict on your criminal case.

 Philadelphia Asset Forfeiture Defense Lawyer

-If you or someone you know is the subject of a civil asset forfeiture, contact one of the Criminal Defense Attorneys at Law Offices of Greg Prosmushkin, P.C. today.
-We can evaluate your case to find the best way of having you keep your hard earned money.
+If you or someone you know is a subject of a civil asset forfeiture, contact one of the Criminal Defense Attorneys at Law Offices of Greg Prosmushkin, P.C. today.
+We will evaluate your case in order to find the best way to make sure you keep your hard earned money.